Gaming + Aptos: why and how?

 Overview

-Why add Web3 elements to your game?
+Why add how to add Web3 elements to your game?

 Why use Aptos + Shinami?